sqldelight/sqldelight/docs/common/coroutines.md

 ## Flow

-To consume a query as a Flow, depend on the Coroutines extensions artifact and use the extension method it provides:
+To consume a query as a Flow, add the coroutines extensions artifact as a dependency and use the extension functions it provides:

 === "Kotlin"
     ```kotlin